ssu-humane/K-HATERS/README.md

 ### Label distribution of transformed abusive language categories across the split data
 ![label_distribution](https://github.com/ssu-humane/K-HATERS/assets/76468616/d08aa6df-923c-4fcf-88ae-c322d39acbed)

-### Label meaning
+### Explanation of transformed label

-- normal : Comments with a value of 0 for all ratings.
+- **normal** : Comments with a value of 0 for all ratings.
-- offensive : Comments with a rating greater than 0 but not toward a protected group (gender, politics, etc.). like toxic comment toward individual.
+- **offensive** : Comments with a rating greater than 0 but not toward a protected group (gender, politics, etc.). like toxic comment toward individual.
-- 1_hate (Level_1 hate) : Comments with 1 as highest rating toward protected group.
+- **1_hate (Level_1 hate)** : Comments with 1 as highest rating toward protected group.
 Additionally, offensive comments without a specified rationale for offensiveness.
-- 2_hate (Level_2 hate) : Comments with 2 as highest rating and labeled spans for the offensiveness rationale.
+- **2_hate (Level_2 hate)** : Comments with 2 as highest rating and labeled spans for the offensiveness rationale.

 ## Code
 ### Training